cculianu/Json/README.md

 A lightweight JSON parser and serializer for Qt5 by Calin Culianu <calin.culianu@gmail.com>.

 I initially wrote this code for use in my [Fulcrum](https://github.com/cculianu/Fulcrum) server software.
-However, I decided to also release this code as a stand-alone library in case any other people writing applications with Qt were also as exasperated as I was by Qt's JSON quirks.
+However, I decided to also release this code as a stand-alone library.

-So, I am releasing this code to the world in the hope that it may be found useful by others.

 ### FAQ